FAQ / Troubleshooting

 Why is a "loading page" needed?

-The Stream Deck software has a design flaw (in my opinion) when it loads a button.
-The problem is that the Stream Deck software displays the editor page for the button before the plugin is loaded.
-At that stage, the information on the page is incomplete, and if you touch any field in the editor, all fields will be sent to the plugin (once it has started).
-If that happened, the parameters for the button were partially destroyed since the incomplete parameters from the editor fields overwritten them.
-It wasn't obvious when the plugin was loaded, and it was "safe" to touch the editor without destroying the button configuration.
+In my opinion, the Stream Deck software has a design flaw when loading a button.
+The issue is that the software shows the editor page for the button before the plugin has fully loaded.
+At that point, the information on the page is incomplete, and if you touch any field in the editor, all fields will be sent to the plugin once it starts.
+This can cause the button's parameters to become partially corrupted, as the incomplete parameters from the editor fields overwrite the existing ones.
+It is difficult to know when the plugin is loaded and it is safe to interact with the editor without risking damaging the button configuration.

-To minimize the risk of having the button configuration inadvertently destroyed, I implemented a "loading page" displayed while the plugin is loading, and the actual editor page isn't displayed until the plugin is alive and has updated the editor page with the correct values.
+To prevent the accidental loss of the button configuration, I added a "loading page" that appears during the plugin's loading process.
+The actual editor page stays hidden until the plugin is active and the editor has been updated with the correct values.

-It may look like it takes longer for the plugin to load, but it doesn't.
-The only difference is that it now shows the "loading page" while it is loading instead of an editor page with (possibly) false information.
+It may seem like the plugin takes longer to load, but it actually doesn't.
+The only difference is that it now shows a "loading page" while it’s loading, instead of an editor page that might contain inaccurate information.

 NO. I strongly recommend against doing that.

-The plugin keeps a lot of settings in a separate repository (i.e., separate from profiles) called "global storage".
-The configuration items stored in global storage include, e.g., the Mackie ports, the background scripts and other plugin-wide parameters.
+The plugin stores many settings in a separate repository called "global storage," which is separate from profiles.
+The configuration items in global storage include, for example, the Mackie ports, background scripts, and other plugin-wide parameters.

 The Stream Deck software deletes this global storage when you uninstall the plugin.
-Upon reinstalling, the plugin tries to recreate the global storage, but this may be more or less successful, depending on the circumstances.
-Thus, when you uninstall the plugin, there is always a risk of losing some settings.
+When reinstalling, the plugin attempts to recreate the global storage, but the success varies depending on the situation.
+Therefore, uninstalling the plugin always carries a risk of losing some settings.

-Every plugin version has a version number, which increases for each build.
-As long as the update's version number is higher than the currently installed version, the Stream Deck software enables you to perform an in-line update without uninstalling the previous version.
-To my knowledge, the only difference between an update and an uninstall/reinstall is that you lose the global settings if you uninstall/reinstall, so you don't gain anything by doing that.
+Each plugin version has a version number that increases with each build.
+As long as the update's version number is higher than the currently installed one, the Stream Deck software allows you to perform an inline update without uninstalling the previous version.
+To my knowledge, the only difference between updating and uninstalling/reinstalling is that you lose the global settings if you uninstall and reinstall, so there's no benefit to doing that.

-If you must re-install the same plugin version or revert to an earlier version for some reason, you must uninstall the installed version since the Stream Deck software doesn't allow such "updates".
-These are the only situations where a plugin uninstall/reinstall should be performed unless you have a file system error that destroys the plugin folder or some other catastrophic failure.
+If you need to re-install the same plugin version or revert to an earlier version for any reason, you must uninstall the current version because the Stream Deck software does not allow such "updates."
+These are the only situations where you should perform a plugin uninstall and reinstall unless you encounter a file system error that damages the plugin folder or some other major failure.

 First and foremost, you must have at least two midi ports: one for the connection from Stream Deck to your daw and another from your daw to Stream Deck.
 Using a single midi port as both input and output will create a midi feedback loop that breaks everything.